TLuckh/SimpleContextMenus/NamingConvention.md

 And "convert_to_mp3.AUDIO..OGG.py" will only show if the MIME-type is "audio/ogg", which is e.g. the case for .opus, but not for .mp3 (which is audio/mpeg).

+Finally, "list_content.folder.py" will only show the context menu "list_content" if at least one folder is selected.

 # Tips
 To separate implementation and display concerns, one can use shortcuts to files and folders to be executed.